 What Is A Trademark Attorney?

-A trademark lawyer is a lawyer who specializes in practicing in the field of trademarks.
-Trademark attorneys can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
+A trademark attorney is someone with experience in trademark registration, protection, and litigation support who regularly works with small businesses.
+Trademark lawyers typically have experience in the entire trademark lifecycle from the critical clearance search all the way through litigation support.
 When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Havelock, like Brian Russ Law, Inc.

-A trademark attorney’s role is to help their clients protect their brands.
-Companies are in the best position to protect their name if they take a proactive strategy.
-Our firm's seen so many businesses drop tens of thousands of dollars on merchandise and marketing only to find that they can't use their preferred name.
-Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive customer engagement.
-If you want to protect your company name, call us.
+A trademark attorney’s job is bedeviling simple - to help businesses protect their brand.
+Companies are in the strongest position to protect their brand if they think about brand protection pre-launch or shortly after their launch.
+Our firm's seen so many businesses drop hundreds of thousands of dollars on merchandise and marketing only to find that they can't use their preferred name.
+Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive market engagement.
+You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.

-The best way a business entrepreneur can protect their name is to take action.
-Equally problematic to doing nothing when working on trademarks is to DIY it without an attorney's support.
-A good United States trademark attorney can help any size business in any industry across the globe secure trademark protection in the United States.
-When choosing a trademark attorney, consider their experience and online reviews as well as how personable they are.
-It’s important to find an attorney with who you can comfortably discuss brand strategy because that will lead to the best synergy for your business.
+The worst thing a business owner can do to protect their name is to do nothing.
+Even though it's easy to do some trademark forms on your own, you are at risk of doing something wrong and cleaning up the mess will take 5x the time, money, and effort of doing it right in the first place.
+A good United States trademark lawyer can help any size business in any industry across the world secure trademark protection in the United States.
+When choosing a trademark counselor, consider their experience and online reviews as well as how personable they are.
+To have the best synergy for your brand, it’s important to find a lawyer who you feel comfortable talking with.

 The Top Three Areas Small Businesses Need Trademark Support